 This means that Restore-L not only needs to perform relative navigation with its client—it needs to do it autonomously (by itself, with no human guidance)—and in real time, as the scenario unfolds.

-NASA is developing this type of ground-breaking relative navigation system—not just for Restore-L, but for missions for decades to come, including the Asteroid Redirect Mission and the Journey to Mars.
+NASA is developing this type of ground-breaking relative navigation system—not just for Restore-L, but for missions for decades to come, including the Journey to Mars.

 Key parts of the system are being proven on the International Space Station through a test bed called Raven.